Link-/simple-action/README.md

 ```

 ## Limitations
+- If the issue title has been modified, it'll be assumed as a new issue and a new block will be created.
 - The aggregate issue and the label will not be created automatically for you.
 If they don't exist the action will fail.
 - Using an aggregate issue in another repository is not possible.